 How to Deal With Language Barriers While Traveling to S.E.
 Asia by Erica Sunarjo

 So, you have picked your travel destination.
 South East Asia, it is!
 Your bags are packed, and your flight booked.
 You have pondered a list of sights you want to visit, With the many distinct and unique cultures in SE Asia, could it get any better?
 Diverse traditions, the colour of places, religions, sceneries, and many more.
-You are all about your trip…but have you put any thought on the issue of the language barrier between you and the residents of the nation you are visiting?
+You are all about your trip.
+Have you put any thought on the issue of the language barrier between you and the residents of the nation you are visiting?
 What if you need to communicate with the locals, and you have no idea of their language?
 How to deal with language barriers while traveling to S.E.
 Asia?

 Interacting with new cultures, meeting new people, or even tasting fresh food can be an excellent experience if you are a traveler.
 But it can get challenging, especially when you are faced with the issue of the language barrier.
 Lucky you.
 There are a couple of ways to ease your experience and help you connect with the people you will meet.
 Here are some of the tips for travelers.